jsebrech/minisync/readme.md

 - Data can only be changed through the minisync api.
   (getProxy() can be used to get a proxy object for the internal data object)
 - Only an object can be synchronized, but the object can have arbitrary nested properties, including arrays.
-- Arrays do not properly support sorting yet.
 - Conflicting changes are resolved by "latest change wins" rule.
 - Synchronizes at the level of objects and arrays (see below for details).